May Challenge: Create a Meal Plan

 We’ve all been there—getting a quick lunch at the drive-thru or picking up a pizza on the way home because it’s just easier that way.
 You don’t have time to cook, much less make a shopping list!
 At least that’s what it can feel like.

-While it may seem easier to grab food while you’re out, spending a little here and there can really cut into your budget by month’s end.
+While it may seem easier to grab food while you’re out, spending a little here and there can really add up in your budget by month’s end.
 We have a better way to control your cash and still enjoy your life.
 And it all starts with a plan.

 1. Create your grocery budget.
 Determine how much you’ll spend at the store for the month.
 Once you have that amount, divide it by the number of weeks in the month (if you’re a weekly shopper).
 This gives you the total you can spend each week.